 Will this ever end?
 Yes.
-As a matter of fact, the job is slated to conclude in June.
-Final restoration will follow in July.
+As a matter of fact, the water main job is slated to conclude in late May 2015.
+Restoration, which will be a joint effort between this Department and CDOT, will follow.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.